PowerShell/Community-Blog/Posts/2022/08/IntroductionToKasini3000.md

 "kaiiit" said:
 Submitting a task is to order food;
-waiting is the task running;
+waiting food is the task running;
 and serving food is the actual result of the screen. . .